lucidobservor/floramancer-modpack/README.md

 ## Planned Features

 - **Player's Choice** - Choose your preferred mapping mod, WAILA substitute, chunk loader, and gravestone mod.

-- **Better Questing** - A quest book.
-This will not be a guide book, but rather a book of bulk-automation quests to acquire large amounts of all sorts of resources.
-The intent is for the player to set up automated systems to produce these resources, with the eventual goal of automatically producing each kind of generating flora.
-While the quests cannot technically force you to automate the *use* of every flower, it's the hope that after crafting so many of them, the player will find a use for them to offset the creation cost.

 - **Game Stages** - Game Stages is used for a singular purpose - to gate the creation of the creative mana tablet and pool behind the completion of the rest of the quest book.